Iran Short Tour in 5 Days

 Day 1: Tehran

-After you arrive at the airport, your guide will greet you; transfer to your hotel.
+After you arrive at the airport, your guide will greet you; and transfer you to your hotel.

 O/N Tehran